cloudflare/cloudflare-docs/content/workers/wrangler/system-environment-variables.md

 ## System Environment Variables

 System Environment Variables are local environment variables that can change Wrangler's behavior.
-To set System Environment Variables:
+There are three ways to set System Environment Variables:

 1. Create an `.env` file in your project directory.
 Set the values of your environment variables in your [`.env`](/workers/wrangler/system-environment-variables/#example-env-file) file.
 This is the recommended way to set these variables, as it persists the values between Wrangler sessions.